FOR-TIMI/chatter/README.md

   - ### MessagePage
    ![Screenshot 2023-03-19 at 8 38 53 PM](https://user-images.githubusercontent.com/104241247/226221419-631bd302-ebc0-4ca2-b052-d94a4ed967ec.png)
-   The inbox page allows users to communicate with their followers.
+   The inbox page allows users to send real-time messages to their followers.